 Akshayaa Venkatakrishnan, Dater High School, Cincinnati, Ohio

-RET Participant for Project #1: Bioengineering Therapies for Peripheral Nerve Repair
+RET Participant for Project #1: Engineering Aligned, Bioactive Polymers for Peripheral Nerve Repair

-This session was presented by Ellen Elsbernd, who is the Chief OSHA Compliance Officer at the University of Cincinnati (UC) Department of Environmental Health and Safety on Monday, June 10, 2019 from 1-2:30 PM at the University of Cincinnati in Baldwin Hall, room 641.
+This session was presented by Ellen Elsbernd, who is the Chief OSHA Compliance Officer at the University of Cincinnati (UC) Department of Environmental Health and Safety on Monday, June 10, 2019 from 1-2:30 PM at the University of Cincinnati in Baldwin Hall, room 741.
 This presentation was given on the first day of the RET program at UC in order to provide participants with an understanding of work-related routes of exposure to hazardous chemicals and how to take action to reduce exposure, dispose of chemical waste, and prepare in the case of emergencies.